Bishop-Laboratory/RLSuite/README.md

 # Analysis for Miller et al. 2022

 **Purpose**: The purpose of this repo is to enable replication of the figures and analyses from the *Miller et al., 2022* manuscript.
-The preprint of this manuscript is found [here](https://www.biorxiv.org/content/10.1101/2021.11.01.466823v2.full).
+The published version of the manuscript is found [here](https://doi.org/10.1093/nar/gkac537).

 ## Quick-start